liujiefengfeng/kimiwiki/cnmd/about.cn.md

 # About this site

-This site is built on top of CNMD syntax, which is an enhanced version for markdown.
+This site is built on top of [:CNMD]() syntax, which is an enhanced version for markdown.
 You can go [:test]() page to see why I use this syntax and for more details, please check [github:kenpusney/cnmd]().